min2ha/ukwa-site/content/target/61606/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Alternatives to a no-deal outcome in negotiations with the EU

 Debate pack for a A Westminster Hall debate on the 'Alternatives to a no-deal outcome in negotiations with the EU'  scheduled for Wednesday 21 February 2018 from 9.30-11.00am.
 The Member initiating the debate was Antoinette Sandbach MP.